Bira/octopus-carnival/_posts/2023-05-02-oghmas-faithful.md

 **Learned Response** is a level 2 daily power that lets the PC use the result of an Insight check as their initiative for that combat.
-Even to me this feels a little too narrow in scope.
+Even to me this feels a little too narrow in scope, but it does mean the low-Dex cleric will act much earlier once per day.

 **Bad Idea** is a Level 6 encounter power which can be used as an interrupt when an adjacent creature attacks the PC.
 The PC slides the attacker 2 squares to